 their guests, many of whom committed their lives to Christ.

 German-speaking believers began calling themselves the “Fackeltraeger” (“carriers of the torch”).
 Major Thomas liked the idea and adopted the name “Torchbearers” for his

 ministry.
 The work of the Torchbearers spread across Europe, founding Bible Schools in England, Switzerland, Germany and Austria.
 Today, the Torchbearers have 25 centers

-on five continents including a castle, ski resort and Bible School in Austria.
+on five continents including a castle, ski resort and short-term Bible School in Austria.